scottish-james/airflow/README.md

 2. Verify your AWS credentials and permissions
 3. Ensure your Redshift Serverless instance is running
 4. Confirm that the S3 buckets are accessible

+## Important Notes

+- Redshift Serverless incurs costs as long as it's running (~$0.5-1 per hour depending on configuration)
+- Remember to clean up AWS resources when they're no longer needed to avoid unnecessary charges

 ## Acknowledgments